kjczarne/mkcommit/README.md

 `mkcommit` is an extremely simple tool made for commit message generation.

+Run `mkcommit` instead of `git commit` and you will be asked questions that keep your commits tidy even when it's 3 AM.

 ## Why?

 ### Why would anybody need this?
 Aren't editors enough?